krisha-mehta/krisha-mehta.github.io/index.md

 - [May 2021] Graduated from Arizona State University with a Masters in Computer Science
 - [Aug 2020] Interned at Weights & Biases as a machine learning engineer.
 - [May 2020] Interned as a technical writer intern at Amazon this summer.
-- [Feb 2020] Our paper [IndoorNet: Generating Indoor Layouts from a Single Panorama Image][IndoorNet] got published in Advanced Computing Technologies and Applications.
-Algorithms for Intelligent Systems.
-Springer, Singapore, 2020
 - [Aug 2019] Joined the MS in CS program at Arizona State University.
-- [June 2019] Selected to join the technical student program at The European Organization for Nuclear Research(CERN)(declined)
-- [May 2019] Our paper [HomeNet: Layout Generation of Indoor Scenes from Panoramic Images Using Pyramid Pooling][HomeNet] got accepted at the 3D Scene Generation Workshop, CVPR, 2019!
 - [Nov 2018] Selected for the Summer Research Program by the University of Auckland, New Zealand.

 <!--<div id="read-more-button">